-At PrintPlace.com, every standard postcard size meets USPS requirements.
-However, keep in mind if you want us to process your list, the backside of the postcard must be uncoated or have aqueous coating for the address to print cleanly.
+At PrintPlace, every standard postcard size meets USPS requirements.
+However, keep in mind if you want us to process your list, the backside of the postcard must be uncoated for the address to print cleanly.
 Our ink jetting process cannot print on paper with High Gloss UV or Dull UV coating.

-Also, our mailing services require either 10pt or 14pt cover stocks for postcards.
-Text stocks such as 100# or 70# are too flimsy to mail by themselves.
+Also, our mailing services require either 10 pt. or 14 pt. cardstock for postcards.
+Paper stocks such as 100# or 70# are too flimsy to mail by themselves.

 Once you have your mailing piece, it’s a good idea to test the campaign’s effectiveness.
 Mail the piece to 10% of your list and observe the response rate.
 Anything less than 2% indicates your piece, your offer, or more likely your list, needs revision.
 If this happens, don’t be afraid to revise and re-test the campaign.
 Only send to the entire list when you know it will be effective.

 That’s all for this week.
 For more information, on mailing services, or using Every Door Direct Mail click the video links at the end of the video.
 I’ll see you next week!